 The main exports consist of animal feed, soybeans, fish, fish products, mollusks and crustaceans.

 Do you know any interesting facts about St Pierre and Miquelon?
-Share them with us in the comments section below!
+Share them in the comments below!